OneGeology/documentation/docs/using/portal.rst

 ===========================

 .. todo::
-   Currently taken WMS cookbook 1.4 text removing over-technical detail.
-Needs to have a general intro to the different kinds of service (WMS, WFS and WCS) service and what sort of things you might be able to  do with them.
-Probably not covering the kinds of data (traditional geol map, boreholes, minerals) in this section?
-Should make a generic list of the sorts of functionality a client may provide so can refer to this under each item.
    Need to consider whether we can actually maintain detailed instructions on more than a couple of examples.
 And should we?
 Should be able just to point to software's own documentation on using OGC services.
 Maybe just make a list with pointer to home page, specific documentation package may have for OGC services (should be standard stuff these days) and any gotchas/special considerations we have noticed for particular examples.
 The target audience for this section could include a range of levels of IT and geological knowledge and include people just using the services and service providers who also need to understand how their services can be made use of.

 .. todo::